Bias and Perception: How Dueling Truths Complicate Discipline

 Understanding parallax helps people break through this barrier.
 Once a practitioner understands that everyone sees things from their own perspective, based on their own experiences and expectations, they begin to realize how easy it is for a patient to view something as hostile or threatening even when that’s not at all what was intended.
 It helps the practitioner grasp the first law and accept the need to protect themselves at all times (PBI’s third law of professional boundaries).

 - The Physician’s Guide to Professional Boundaries: What you don’t know can end your career.
-By Stephen Schenthal, MD, MSW, CEO and Founder of PBI Education
+By Stephen Schenthal, MD, MSW, Founder of PBI Education